syucream/docker-cloudmapper/README.md

 Another improvement would be to serve `/web` via nginx instead of the built-in `cloudmapper.py webserver` to improve performance, and because it's "best practice", but I did not see a real-world, measurable improvement in performance.
 We would add nginx to docker-compose.yml for this.

 "Debug Mode" is not yet working in this build.
 I added the variables for it, and the code is ready, but I don't personally have any need for demo data, so I didn't finish setting it up.

-Finally, there's an issue with logging in this build.  `docker logs cloudmapper` or `docker-compose logs -f` has no output, nor does the `entrypoint.sh` output, etc.  Probably an easy fix :)

 ## License